 Boring is good.
 Just ask your friendly neighborhood first responder.
 The best days are the boring days when they don’t need to rush anywhere.
 Those days happen much more often when you have a well-designed and implemented CI/CD pipeline.

 Psst, want to try it out?
-Check out Codefresh, it’s the best CI for Docker out there.
+Check out Codefresh, it’s the best CI/CD for Docker out there.